lazamar/itsallaboutfocus.com/_posts/2012-11-17-what-no-one-told-you-about-how-to-make-progress-in-life.md

 Well, now we know that a positive balance of Political Capital is what we aim for.
 But what’s the problem with losing some of it once in a while?
 Well, what happens with our reputation and our value to people is analogous to what happens to money in the Stock Market.

+![Two curves tarting at $10,000 and finishing at $25,000 after 18 years.
+The first one loses 50% in the first year and has 10% growth every year after that.
+The second one has 5% growth every year.](/images/2012-11-17-graph-cost-of-loss.png)
-from Benjamin Graham: “The Intelligent Investor”, 2007 edition with commentaries by Jason Zweig
+<small> from Benjamin Graham: “The Intelligent Investor”, 2007 edition with commentaries by Jason Zweig</small>

 The graph shows two investment situations, both starting year one with 10,000 dollars and finishing 17 years later at year 18 with about 22,950 dollars.
 The difference is that the first one had a steady growth of 5% over the whole period, and the second one lost half its value in the first year and had a 10% growth rate in the following years.